 8. Do you get a P60 if You Are Self-Employed?

-If you are employed and self-employed then you should get a P60 from your employer.
-The information on your P60 only relates to what your employer has paid you and deducted, not your self-employment income because they do not have that information.
+If you are employed and self-employed, then you should get a P60 from your employer.
+The information on your P60 only relates to what your employer has paid you and deducted, not your self-employment business income because they do not have that information.

-When the time comes to fill in your tax return you’ll need to give HMRC a complete picture of your income, including declaring your pay from employment as well as your business.
+When the time comes to fill in your tax return, you’ll need to give HMRC a complete picture of your income.
+This should include declaring your pay from employment as well as your business.
 You’ll declare money earned from your job by filling in the Employment Section using the information provided on your P60.